deepanshu-rawat6/jenkins-test/test-2/README.md

 # jenkins-test

-Testing for polling, by including only directory 2
+Testing for polling, by including only test-2